Reducing the Sign Problem with Line Integrals: Reducing the sign problem with line integrals

 \section{Reducing the sign problem with line integrals}

-The sign problem for integrals appears in models where the integrand is not positive definite.
-The problem lies in that large cancellations occur, such that even though the integrand contains large contributions of order $10^3$, the sum conspires to give a result of order 1, or smaller.
-This might not seem too bad, but standard approaches like Monte-Carlo sampling errors behave as $\sqrt{N_s}$ where $N_s$ is the amount of independent samples.
-If one samples values of order $10^3$, one would need 1 million independent samples to achieve the precision of the order of the result (and an extra factor 1000 to get the error bars to a level of $0.04$).
-This problem is of course not new, and people have tried several approaches, which in some way or another, tends to take advantages of analytic continuation into the complex plane.
-Examples of these are the Lefschetz-thimbles method \cite{Cristoforetti:2012su,Alexandru:2016gsd} which uses a steepest decent approach to sample around thimbles of constant imaginary action, or Complex Langevin \cite{Seiler:2017wvd,Berges:2006xc,Alvestad:2021hsi} which derives an evolution equation for the expectation values which should be equivalent to the original distributions expectation values.
+The sign problem for integrals appears in models where the integrand is not positive definite, such as real time quantum mechanics or finite density quantum field theories.
+The problem lies in that large cancellations occur, such that even though the integrand contains large contributions, for example of order $10^3$, the sum conspires to give a result of order 1, or smaller.
+This might not seem too bad, but standard approaches like Monte-Carlo sampling errors behave as $1/\sqrt{N_s}$ where $N_s$ is the number of independent samples.
+If one samples values of order $10^3$, one would need 1 million independent samples to achieve the precision of the order of the result (and assuming that the errors should be around $1\%$, an extra factor of 10000).
+This problem is of course not new, and people have tried several approaches that often take advantage of analytic continuation into the complex plane.
+Examples of these are the Lefschetz-thimbles method \cite{Cristoforetti:2012su,Alexandru:2016gsd} which uses a steepest descent approach to sample around thimbles of constant imaginary action, or Complex Langevin \cite{Seiler:2017wvd,Berges:2006xc,Alvestad:2021hsi} which derives an evolution equation for the expectation values that should be equivalent to the original distribution's expectation values.

-In this paper we propose a qualitatively different approach that does not require analytic continuation (though future work might include attempts to combine these).
+In this paper, we propose a qualitatively different approach that does not require analytic continuation (though future work might include attempts to combine these).
 We wish to decrease the severity of the sign problem as much as possible.
-Our starting point is the observation that for an integral I
+Our starting point is the observation that for an integral I with an observable O